 Professor Liang and the ISAAC Lab lead the development of cutting-edge mobile imaging and sensing instruments as well as associated new data methods for non-invasive in situ investigations of cultural objects and scientific sites.
 The ISAAC Lab has collaborated with over 30 cultural organisations around the world and is actively influencing the care and restoration of rare and highly valuable art pieces as well as important archaeological findings.

 Professor Abdelmonem brings extensive expertise on the development of advanced virtual heritage technologies to record heritage sites with a focus on the humanitarian value of heritage preservation.
 Professor Abdelmonem’s work involves less focus on government-led initiatives, and instead focuses more on community-led socio-cultural and economic partnerships in vulnerable communities – such as the Middle East, North Africa and Asia.
 The aim of Professor Abdelmonem’s research is to promote democratisation and equitable opportunities in the field of cultural heritage research.

 Professor Mohamed Gamal Abdelmonem is a Professor and Chair of Architecture at the School of Architecture, Design and Built Environment at Nottingham Trent University.
 Professor Abdelmonem is a prominent critic and scholar in architectural humanities, history and theory of architecture and smart preservation of urban heritage.

-Professor Liang is Professor of Physics, Head of the Imaging & Sensing for Archaeology, Art History & Conservation (ISAAC) research group, Director of the Imaging, Materials and Engineering Research Centre (IMEC) and one of the leads of the university-wide Cultural Heritage Research Peak.
+Professor Liang is Distinguished Professor of Physics, Head of the Imaging & Sensing for Archaeology, Art History & Conservation (ISAAC) research group, Director of the Imaging, Materials and Engineering Research Centre (IMEC) and one of the leads of the university-wide Cultural Heritage Research Peak.

 Global Heritage: Science, Management and Development